yangwu1227/leetcode-ds-algo/hashing/counting/complexities.md

 In the animation above:

-1. `map` is the hash map with the prefix sum up to the current index as the key and the number of times it has occurred as the value
+1. `map` is the hash map using prefix sums as keys and the number of times they have occurred as values
 2. `sum` is the cumulative sum up to the current index or `prefix_sum[i]`
 3. `count` is the number of times `prefix_sum[i] - k` has occurred up to the current index
 4. `k` is the integer constraint
-5. `sum - k` is the difference between the current sum and `k`, which is used to determine the number of times a subarray with sum `k` has occurred up to the current index
+5. `sum - k` is the difference between the current sum and `k`, which is used to look up the `count` of the amount of subarrays with sum `k` that have occurred so far

 ## Time Complexity